ceteri/exelixi/README.md

 * calculate (or approximate) a fitness function

 Individuals get represented as key/value pairs.
-The value consists of a tuple (fitness value, generation) and the key is constructed from a feature set.
+The value consists of a tuple <code>(fitness value, generation)</code> and the key is constructed from a feature set.

-To construct a key, a feature set is expressed as an JSON chunk serialized by being compressed and converted into hexadecimal ASCII armor.
+To construct a key, a feature set is expressed as an [JSON] chunk serialized by being compressed and converted into hexadecimal ASCII armor.
-This ASCII string is then split into N-character chunks.
-These chunks define a path in [HDFS] for persisting the Individual in the fossil record.
+The resulting string is split into N-character chunks, which define a path in [HDFS] for persisting the Individual in the Fossil Record.

 Let's consider how to store an Individual in [HDFS].
 Given some UUID as a job's unique prefix (e.g., "FE92A") and a specific key (e.g., "E45F", "BC19", "234D"),